Baseball season teeters, while states resist mask rules

 “We saw an uptick and we wanted to be ahead of it.,” said Dr. John Samies, the hospital’s chief of medical staff.

 Texas Gov. Greg Abbott expressed worry that the virus could spread even further after Hurricane Hanna over the weekend forced people to gather together indoors.

-The Starr County Memorial Hospital in Rio Grande City — the only hospital in the county, situated along the Mexican border — was already strained before the hurricane struck.
-It has only 50 beds and no intensive care unit, and has been at capacity for weeks.
+The storm pounded the Rio Grande Valley, where hospitals have been overwhelmed with coronavirus cases.

 “We’re in a dire situation,” Rio Grande City Mayor Joel Villarreal said.
 “If we continue on the same trajectory, countless more lives will be lost.”